5 Key Performance Indicators

 This is an ongoing challenge for smaller business owners because their employees need to take on a wide range of tasks and work on very tight schedules.
 Each and every employee in a smaller business usually wears multiple hats and any departure can be a huge blow to a team dynamic.

-To keep your employee turnover rate low, it’s not just about ensuring that your staff have competitive remuneration packages; motivating them with work that they find valuable to their lives is key to retaining good talent.
+To keep your employee turnover rate low, it’s not just about ensuring that your staff has competitive remuneration packages; motivating them with work that they find valuable to their lives is key to retaining good talent.

 That’s why we encourage our clients to leverage technology to deal with the more tedious processes of a business which in the past, was done manually.
 This allows their staff to focus on work that brings greater value to the business (and the employee themselves) like investing quality time in customer relations or strategic planning.